zufardhiyaulhaq/kubernetes-hard-way-ansible/README.md

 sudo apt update
 sudo apt install ansible -y
 ```
-* Make sure deployer have root access into all nodes (tips using ssh-copy-id)
+* Make sure deployer have access into all nodes (tips using ssh-copy-id)

+please make sure that user have privilege access, you can add the user in sudoers files, after bootstrap is done, fell free to remove that.
 ```
 ssh-keygen